 In an ideal world, the rebar reinforcement would be non-stop and go all around the pool’s or spa’s perimeter.
-But, understandably, they don’t make bars that long, so steel ties must connect multiple pieces of rebar using lap splices.
-These overlaps from one bar to the next allow tensile force to transfer from bar to bar.
+But, understandably, they do not make bars that long, so steel ties must connect multiple pieces of rebar using lap splices.
+These overlaps from one bar to the next allow a tensile force to transfer from bar to bar.

-“If you’ve lapped the bars at least [the right length], then whatever force is in one bar can be transferred to the other bar,” says David Peterson, president of Watershape Consulting in San Diego.
-“So from a structural standpoint, they behave as though there’s just one bar.”
+“If you have lapped the bars at least [the right length], then whatever force is in one bar can be transferred to the other bar,” says David Peterson, president of Watershape Consulting in San Diego.
+“So from a structural standpoint, they behave as though there is just one bar.”